 We soon saw what the dives here are famous for – a turtle (unfortunately the visibility wasn’t good enough for a better photo).

-We saw another later in the dive, also a woebegone shark (a small harmless species, and regrettably I didn’t manage a recognisable photo), toadfish and lots of other fish and scattered bits of coral.
-Our English companion also saw a pike fish.
+We saw another later in the dive, also a wobbegong shark (a small harmless species, and regrettably I didn’t manage a recognisable photo), toadfish and lots of other fish and scattered bits of coral.
+Our English guest also saw a pike fish.